-- Annual Salary is \$31,200 - Accrued PTO days to amount in a total of 7 Recognized Holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day) and an additional 20 days to include vacation and sick days - Additional time for professional development that mutually benefits the resident and Cleveland Clinic Children's may be approved with departmental permission - Medical, dental, and vision insurance can be selected with modest employee contribution. - Access to Cleveland Clinic Alumni Library, including extensive online databases - Access to on-campus Fitness Center with indoor pool, weight and cardio equipment, and variety of classes for members of employee health plan.
+Annual Salary is \$48,214

+• PTO days amount to a total of 6 Recognized Holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day) and an additional 20 days to include vacation and sick days

+• Additional time for professional development that mutually benefits the resident and Cleveland

+Clinic Children's may be approved with departmental permission

+- Medical, dental, and vision insurance can be selected with modest employee contribution. - Access to Cleveland Clinic Alumni Library, including extensive online databases - Access to on-campus Fitness Center with indoor pool, weight and cardio equipment, and variety of classes for members of employee health plan.

-Specific details of the residency benefits packaged will be provided by the department of Human Resources.
+Specific details of the residency benefits packaged will be provided.